NVIDIA/aistore/docs/python_sdk.md

 - `object_client` _ObjectClient_ - Client for making requests to a specific object in AIS
 - `chunk_size` _int, optional_ - Size of each data chunk to be fetched from the stream.
   Defaults to DEFAULT_CHUNK_SIZE.
+- `num_workers` _int, optional_ - If provided, use concurrent range-reads with this
+  many workers.

 <a id="obj.object_reader.ObjectReader.head"></a>